Zimbabwe Electoral Commission

-Zimbabwe Electoral Commission (ZEC) is an independent Chapter 12 institution established in terms of Section 238 of the Constitution of Zimbabwe; which is responsible for the management and administration of Zimbabwe's electoral processes.
-It was initially established by the act of Parliament in 2004, with influence from its predecessor, the Electoral Supervisory Commission as well as the Southern African Development Community.
+The Zimbabwe Electoral Commission (ZEC) is an independent Chapter 12 institution established in terms of Section 238 of the Constitution of Zimbabwe.
+It is responsible for the management and administration of Zimbabwe's electoral processes.
+It was initially established by an Act of Parliament in 2004, with influence from its predecessor, the Electoral Supervisory Commission, as well as the Southern African Development Community.

-Official functions
+ZEC oversees voter registration, the conduct of elections and referendums, and related processes to ensure they are conducted freely, fairly, transparently, and in accordance with the law.
+It has faced ongoing criticism regarding its independence and performance, particularly during the 2008 elections.

+History

+Prior to ZEC, electoral management was handled by the Electoral Supervisory Commission (ESC).
+The creation of ZEC in 2005 was intended to establish a more independent and professional body.
+The 2013 Constitution further strengthened its status as a Chapter 12 independent commission, outlining its mandate and protections.

+ZEC has overseen all national elections since its inception, including the highly contentious 2008 harmonised elections.

+Functions

-The official functions of the Zimbabwe Electoral Commission are:
+The official functions of the Zimbabwe Electoral Commission, as outlined in the Constitution and the Electoral Act, are: